 - significantly design the system prior to making a bid in order to enable a reasonable estimate to be generated; and

-- substantially mark up our best estimate to provide a buffer for the unanticipated, because “stuff” happens—and in addition, risk has a cost in all economic transactions, and if we are going to carry more risk we are going to insist on additional compensation.
+- substantially mark up our best estimate to provide a buffer for the unanticipated, because “stuff” happens — and in addition, risk has a cost in all economic transactions, and if we are going to carry more risk, we are going to insist on additional compensation.

-Of course a well-managed T&M project still requires a schedule and cost estimate, but in this case such up-front work is no problem.
+Of course a well-managed T&M project still requires a schedule and cost estimate, but in this case such upfront work is no problem.
 The customer simply engages Cardinal Peak for a Phase I scoping effort, which is usually relatively short.
-We then work closely with the customer to solidify the requirements, and use the result to generate a design, an engineering schedule, and an estimate.
+We then work closely with the customer to solidify the requirements and use the result to generate a design, an engineering schedule and an estimate.
 This Phase I effort is very valuable.
-It gives the customer a chance to get to know us, and at the end of this phase they have a solid requirements document under their belt and a professional estimate of the work required to complete the project.
-The customer can either walk away at this point, or move on to a Phase II implementation.
+It gives the customer a chance to get to know us, and at the end of this phase, they have a solid requirements document under their belt and a professional estimate of the work required to complete the project.
+The customer can either walk away at this point or move on to a Phase II implementation.

 Unfortunately, in the FP approach, customers generally feel that Phase I design and planning work should be a Cardinal Peak business development expense.
-The problem is that the amount of up front work is almost always too large for this to be practical from our perspective.
-I suppose Cardinal Peak could try to treat such up front work as a business overhead, but this approach increases our cost on all projects we undertake.
+The problem is that the amount of upfront work is almost always too large for this to be practical from our perspective.
+I suppose Cardinal Peak could try to treat such upfront work as a business overhead, but this approach increases our cost on all projects we undertake.

 Anyway, one way or another, let’s assume that a project eventually moves into Phase II: active implementation.
-Here we encounter the next big problem with FP projects.
+Here, we encounter the next big problem with FP projects.
 It is almost guaranteed that during the course of implementation, new product possibilities will emerge that are attractive to the customer.
 Put another way, the business reality in which the customer lives will change, and this will lead to a desire on the part of the customer to change the project in some manner.
 Requests along the following lines are common: “Can we add this feature, modify that one, and drop this other one?”
 Or, “Can we change the architecture so that we can easily add a wireless option in the future?”
-In a FP engagement, most requests like this require engineering analysis to determine their impact on the total number of project hours, and then a signed change order to officially adjust the fixed price of the contract.
-And usually this implies substantial project management formalism that adds cost to the project and, more importantly, interferes with our ability to make progress quickly.
+In an FP engagement, most requests like this require engineering analysis to determine their impact on the total number of project hours, and then a signed change order to officially adjust the fixed price of the contract.
+And usually, this implies substantial project management formalism that adds cost to the project and, more importantly, interferes with our ability to make progress quickly.

 Indeed, for almost all our customers, speed is everything.
 They need to get started NOW!
 And the cleanest fastest deal to negotiate is always a straight T&M deal.
 We can start work immediately once we agree on a rate chart and a couple of other standard contract terms.
 Anything else takes substantially more time to negotiate in order to address both Cardinal Peak’s and the customer’s legitimate concerns.
-Even writing the contract can be time consuming.
+Even writing the contract can be time-consuming.

 We do understand and respect our new customers’ fears that, in a T&M engagement, we will have no incentive to be efficient in our work.
 However, we believe this concern is best addressed in other ways.
 In particular, we assign an experienced project manager to every project.
 Among other things, his or her job is to keep close tabs on the team’s implementation progress and communicate it to our customer on a frequent basis.
-A tight feedback loop between our customer and us allows quick course corrections to be made when necessary, and leads to increased and mutual trust over time.
+A tight feedback loop between our customer and us allows quick course corrections to be made when necessary and leads to increased and mutual trust over time.